 One thing that a lot of people don’t necessarily understand is that there are a whole variety of different types of alcohols.
 It’s not a single, pure thing.
 There’s methyl alcohol, or methanol, which is very toxic.
 There’s ethyl alcohol, or ethanol, which is the type of alcohol we drink in beers, wines and spirits.
 And there are a whole bunch of other alcohols that occur in nature through fermentation.
 Ethanol is the one we’re after in the distilling and brewing process.

 What happens in distillation is that alcohol boils at a hundred and seventy three degrees – well before the two hundred and twelve degrees at which water boils.
 As the temperature of the still increases, the alcohols start to boil off before the water.
 As the temperature rises higher, water and other oils in the mash start to boil off too.
 In the first stage of distillation, called the heads, you have a lot of nasty, harsh alcohols and compounds that boil off at the lowest temperature.
 The heads are about eighty two percent alcohol – the highest concentration that you can get with our stills.
-They smell like toxic solvents, and they are.
+They smell like toxic solvents, and that’s exactly what they are.
 At that stage, you have a lot of methanol and acetone in your distillate.
 This is stuff that can kill you.
 We completely remove those from the whiskey.
 We actually keep it and use it to clean the equipment.

 The next stage is called the hearts.
 After the nasty heads have boiled off and been removed, you get into the hearts.
-In this stage, as the temperature is rising, the vapor coming off the still is dropping to about eighty percent alcohol, as more water and oils and compounds are boiling off with the much cleaner ethyl alcohol.
+In this stage, as the temperature is rising, the vapor coming off the still is dropping to about eighty percent alcohol, as more water and oils and compounds are boiling off, but now with the much cleaner ethyl alcohol.
 This is the good stuff – very clean, with that immediately familiar whiskey flavor and smell.
 This is where you’re getting the highest levels of ethanol, which is what you really want.
 The hearts last from about where you’re at about eighty percent alcohol all the way through to when you have about sixty seven percent alcohol coming off the still.
-Remember – as the temperature increases, the percentage of alcohol in your distillate decreases because more water is evaporating and coming off the still with the alcohol.
+Remember – as the temperature increases, the percentage of alcohol in your distillate decreases because more water is evaporating and coming off the still along with the alcohol.

 The last stage is called the tails.
 As the temperature of the still continues to rise and your distillate drops below sixty seven percent alcohol, you’re into the tails.
 At this stage, you start getting something called fusel oils.
 The purity starts to drop, and you start getting some funky flavors coming through.
 The fusel alcohols are what cause hangovers.
 We cut those off as well.